Profirator/project-config/docs/configure.md

 Apply following Sub-URL Request Settings:

 	Click on “Add URL Settings”
-	GET – Regex: ^/v2/.* - Override required roles from "Global Request Settings"(Checkbox)<-NOTE! this should be added ONLY if we want an open system where anyone can get the information! any – Regex: ^/v2/subscriptions – Override required roles from "Global Request Settings"(Checkbox) OPTIONS – Regex: ^/v2/.* - API Key Checks: Disabled – Override required roles from "Global Request Settings"(Checkbox) any – Regex: ^/v2/op/notify$ - API Key Checks: Disabled – Override required roles from "Global Request Settings"(Checkbox) any - Regex: ^/v2/op/update$ - Override required roles from "Global Request Settings"(Checkbox) POST - Regex: ^/v2/notify$ - Override required roles from "Global Request Settings"(Checkbox) DELETE - Regex: ^/v2/.* - Required Headers: fiware-delete: <SECRET> - Override required roles from "Global Request Settings"(Checkbox)
+ 	any – Regex: ^/v2/subscriptions – Override required roles from "Global Request Settings"(Checkbox)
+	OPTIONS – Regex: ^/v2/.* - API Key Checks: Disabled – Override required roles from "Global Request Settings"(Checkbox) any – Regex: ^/v2/op/notify$ - API Key Checks: Disabled – Override required roles from "Global Request Settings"(Checkbox) any - Regex: ^/v2/op/update$ - Override required roles from "Global Request Settings"(Checkbox)

-NOTE the first setting (^/v2/.*) should be added ONLY if we want an open system where anyone can get the information.
+	POST - Regex: ^/v2/notify$ - Override required roles from "Global Request Settings"(Checkbox)
+	DELETE - Regex: ^/v2/.* - Required Headers: fiware-delete: <SECRET> - Override required roles from "Global Request Settings"(Checkbox)

 SAVE